Learn about data collection & privacy

 Tips:

-A trusted market research company that helps Google to likely select households across the US, and send them invitations to participate in the Device Usage Study is Marketing Systems Group (MSG).
-Your participation in the study won’t share your data with MSG.
-MSG isn’t involved in the operation of the study itself.
+Marketing Systems Group (MSG) is a trusted market research company that helps Google to select households to participate in the Device Usage Study.
+Your participation data won’t be shared with MSG.
+MSG isn’t involved in the ongoing operation of the study itself.

 The data collected through the ResearchMeter VPN and Accessibility Service is sent to RealityMine, and later delivered to Google for use in the Device Usage Study.
 The data isn’t used by RealityMine and it’s not involved in the operation of the study itself.
 To protect against data security incidents and mishandling, the data is subject to RealityMine’s data security.